 Clouds are formed when hot air mixes with cold air and creates condensation.
 You can make this happen inside a jar using these steps.

 First, heat water to boiling.
-Add blue food coloring if you like.
+Add a few drops of food coloring if you like.
 We thought it was easier to see the cloud if the water was blue.

 Place ice on the top of your mason jar lid.